Godot Python MMO Part 1

 .

-You’ll notice everything looks about right now, so save the scene.
 The Chatbox scene should take up the bottom third of the screen as indicated by the faint blue line.

 Let’s attach a new script to our root Chatbox node to add some functionality.
 Right-click the root node and select Attach Script, leave the path as default (res://Chatbox.gd) and click Create.
 Clear out all the pre-generated code and replace it with the following: